 How To Think About Your To-Dos

-This week on Not A Productivity Blog: I was having a conversation with my girlfriend yesterday and she was talking about suffering from the commonly-documented phenomenon of not being able to stick with a to-do system (e.g. here, cmd-f 'scorched earth effect').
+If you're thinking about building systems for organising your life, you may have suffered from the commonly-documented phenomenon of not being able to stick with a to-do system (described here, cmd-f 'scorched earth effect').
 The basic issue is that when a system is fresh and new, you're able to stick with it because of its novelty, but after a while part of you "realises" that you don't have to follow it and it stops being an effective system for keeping you on track.

 If you're seeing your to-do list as a source of reward in itself—that ticking off the tasks will give you a little hit of good feeling, you're going to have the issue of burning out on the system.
 Whenever I'm playing a big videogame I'll invariably hit a point where I "see the matrix": I become aware of the game's reward mechanisms and I get bored because I realise I'm not being intrinically motivated, I'm being extrinsically motivated by making the numbers go up and that sucks.
 Similarly, if you're being extrinsically motivated by the feeling of ticking things off, part of you is going to clock that pretty quickly, and you're going to lose interest.